WHAT IS FOURTH WALL FOLKESTONE?

 Philippa has a particular interest in peer-led activity, audience development and measuring social impact.
 Philippa also enjoys sea swimming and looking after (too many) house plants.

-Lauren Willis, Director’s Assistant
+Lauren Willis, Support Worker

 Lauren Willis is co-director of The Beer Shop Folkestone and has been running her own business since 2014.